prasdud/TRNG-FastAPI/README.md

 # TODO
 - Implement proper redis cleanup on closing / error.
 It eats RAM rn
 - Complete performance optimization / overhaul.
 Go through codebase and remove redundant stuff
-- Mathematical randomness analysis, refer randomness-testing doc
 - Dockerize deployment, after User MVP done

 # User MVP
 - API endpoint that provides random number, user provides space
 - Random color generator, takes 9 digit RN, wraps it in RGB, generates the color
 - Coin flipper, Binary RN

+# LTG
+- Mathematical randomness analysis, refer randomness-testing doc
+- Periodically rotate SDR bands based on location of SDR and time of day
+- Implement seismic service
+- Port latency critical modules to Go or Rust (maybe microservce architecture with Go?)

 ## Logic
 - First source of entropy X, a camera pointed towards large quantity of moving leaves.
 This raw rgb data will be used.
 Since its always moving, even small movements change the RGB value( right now it doesnt change the RGB value much, it varies but still in a range.
 I need to figure out can i make it even more varied)